-The Leveraging Research to Affect Policy Subcommittee of the UC Global Food Initiative provides tools and examples of success for faculty and staff to engage in policy related to food and agriculture systems.
-The co-leaders of this subcommittee are staff and faculty from UCSF, UC Davis, and UC Berkeley.
-The Berkeley Food Institute’s Executive Director, Ann Thrupp, and Policy Director, Nina Ichikawa, are active co-leaders of this subcommittee.
+The Leveraging Research to Affect Policy Working Group of the UC Global Food Initiative provides tools and examples of success for faculty and staff to engage in policy related to food and agriculture systems.

-Communication, Literacy, & Education for Agricultural Research (CLEAR)
+Communication, Literacy, and Education for Agricultural Research (CLEAR)

 CLEAR works to provide science-based, curated information on food and agriculture to a wide range of stakeholders including consumers, policy makers, and journalists through outreach activities while also providing faculty, staff, and students at UC Berkeley with opportunities to build science communication skills and engage in public discourse on social, economic, and biological aspects of food and agricultural technologies and policies.